A directed persistent homology theory for dissimilarity functions: Persistence modules and dissimilarity functions

 \subsection{Persistence modules, diagrams and barcodes}

-In this section we introduce persistence modules and their associated persistence diagrams and barcodes.
+In this section, we introduce persistence modules and their associated persistence diagrams and barcodes.
 We follow the exposition in \cite{ChoMem18b}, as it is simple and focused on persistence modules arising in the context we are interested in: that of persistent homology of finite simplicial complexes.
-Many of the results below hold with much more generality \cite{ChaSilGliOud16} and could be used to extend the results in this paper to infinite settings, although we chose to keep the exposition simple.
+Many of the results below hold in more generality \cite{ChaSilGliOud16} but we chose to keep the exposition simple.

 Let $R$ be a ring with unity and let $T\subseteq \mathbb{R}$ be a subset.

 \begin{definition} A \emph{persistence $R$-module} over $T$, written $\mathcal{V} = \big(\{V^\delta\},\{\nu_\delta^{\delta'}\}\big)_{\delta\le\delta'\in T}$, is a family of $R$-modules $\{V^\delta\}_{\delta\in T}$ and homomorphisms $\nu_\delta^{\delta'}\colon V^\delta\to V^{\delta'}$, whenever $\delta\le\delta'\in T$, such that \begin{enumerate} \item for every $\delta\in T$, $\nu_\delta^\delta$ is the identity map, and \item for every $\delta\le\delta'\le\delta''\in T$, $\nu_{\delta'}^{\delta''}\circ\nu_\delta^{\delta'} = \nu_\delta^{\delta''}$. \end{enumerate}